-Sometimes other signs and symptoms occur before sudden cardiac arrest.
+Sometimes other symptoms occur before sudden cardiac arrest.
 These might include:

 But sudden cardiac arrest often occurs with no warning.